The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 First Union said The Warehouse had not provided figures on the proposed number of redundancies but estimated that it would be more than the indicated 150 staff.

-The Warehouse will provide its staff within an update on the proposals tomorrow.
+The company will provide its staff within an update on proposals tomorrow.

 Where to get help: